NRI Income Tax & Compliance

 • Gains arise from the sale of listed equity shares, equity-oriented mutual funds, or units of recognised business trusts.

-• The sales of investments happen on an IFSC exchange, and payments are made in foreign currency.
+• Investment sales occur on an IFSC exchange, and payments are made in foreign currency.

 These are short-term capital gains on which section 111A of the Income Tax Act, 1961, applies.
-Additionally, this section does not apply to the short-term capital gains earned from real estate, mutual funds that are debt-oriented, and unlisted shares, which follow different taxation rules.
+Additionally, this section does not apply to short-term capital gains from real estate, debt-oriented mutual funds, and unlisted shares, which are subject to different tax rules.

 This was all about the applicability of section 111A on the STCG.
-Moving further, let's know the tax rates under this section.
+Moving on, let's look at the tax rates under this section.

 Capital Gains for NRIs Made Easy!